surifirstpin/biplus_documentation/docs/SReports.md

 <center><h1> Reports</h1></center>

+Building **reports in Tableau** allows you to communicate more efficiently and partner more effectively.
+In a matter of seconds, your data can tell the story of the difference your organization is making in the world.

 ## View Report

 To view the report click on specific report in dashboard section and it will navigate to the report created.